Essential Facts About Covid-19

 The CDC emphasizes that the Covid-19 pandemic is still “a rapidly evolving situation,” and as such, the emboldened figures in this article will be updated each weekday as the CDC publishes new data.
-Other facts that inform the broader picture will be added on a periodic basis as they are verified.
+Other facts that inform the broader picture will be updated or added on a periodic basis.

 On one hand, these facts show that:

 On the other hand, elderly people and those with chronic ailments are extremely vulnerable to Covid-19, and the disease is highly transmissible, which means it could spread like wildfire and overwhelm hospitals without extraordinary measures to contain it.
 This would greatly increase its death toll.

 However, measures to limit the spread of C-19 sometimes involve fatal tradeoffs, and thus, overreactions can destroy more years of life than they save.

 Just Facts asked Dr. Rodney Sturdivant—who holds a Ph.D. in biostatistics and is the Director of the Statistical Consulting Center at Baylor University—to critically review this research.
 He assessed it as follows:

 Brooklyn, NY, May 24, 2020 (iStock via Kirkikis)